 Preston said that in 2011 he introduced then-NRA President David Keene to a Russian senator, Alexander Torshin, a member of Putin’s party who later became a top official at the Russian central bank.
 Keene had been a stalwart on the right, a past chairman of the American Conservative Union who was NRA’s president from 2011 to 2013.

-Preston is an expert on Russian law who displays a white porcelain bust of Putin in his office, according to the Post.
-On the web page of his office is what appears to be a double-headed eagle, the symbol on the coat of arms of the Russian Federation.
+Preston, born in 1966, is an expert on Russian law who displays a white porcelain bust of Putin in his office, according to the Post.

 Translation: “@torshin_ru Tomorrow is Presidents’ Day in the USA.
 I want to say that you are fortunate to have President Vladimir Putin.”